simonewebdesign/simonewebdesign/source/_posts/2012-12-18-101-web-socket-protocol-handshake.md

 <hr />

 <p>
-  At this stage you should have downloaded and installed <a href="https://nodejs.org/download/" target="_blank" rel="external nofollow">Node.js</a>: the procedure is slightly different for every operating system; just make sure to download the right installer.
+  At this stage you should have downloaded and installed <a href="https://nodejs.org/download/" rel="external">Node.js</a>: the procedure is slightly different for every operating system; just make sure to download the right installer.
 </p>

 <p>
-  Node comes with <a href="https://npmjs.org/" title="Node Packaged Modules" target="_blank">npm</a>, the official package manager, that makes the <a href="https://github.com/Worlize/WebSocket-Node" target="_blank">WebSocket-Node</a> package installation ridiculously easy:
+  Node comes with <a href="https://npmjs.org/" title="Node Packaged Modules">npm</a>, the official package manager, that makes the <a href="https://github.com/Worlize/WebSocket-Node">WebSocket-Node</a> package installation ridiculously easy:
 </p>

 ``` javascript